gravitational/teleport/docs/4.3/admin-guide.md

 importance of each component.
 Teleport's Proxies and Nodes are stateless, and thus only `teleport.yaml` should be backed up.

-The Auth server is Teleports brains, and depending on the backend should be backup in a regular cadance.
+The Auth server is Teleport's brains, and depending on the backend should be backed up in a regular cadance.

 For example a customer running Teleport on AWS with DynamoDB have these key items of data: